The description of Nazareth in the Gospels does not correspond to the present-day city, but to Gàmala, stronghold of the Hasmonean descendants

 The evangelist informs us that Jesus lived in the city of Nazareth in Galilee in the following passages: Lk 1,26; 2,4; 2,39.

-hen he settled in a town called Nazareth" (Mt 2,23; 21,11); and also in "Acts of the Apostles" (10,38).
+And in Matthew: "Then he settled in a town called Nazareth" (Mt 2,23; 21,11); and also in "Acts of the Apostles" (10,38).

 Gospel of Mark: